gitter-badger/BraidOS/What Really Is A Computer System.md

 **Thanks to David for his article which helped inspired me to pursue the ideas that I will collectively be calling: BraidOS**

 ###Programming Languages

->A programming language is a piece of software that automatically translates a specially formatted block of linear text into executable code.

 Programming Languages are for Compiling/Assembling machine execution.